citynetwork/docs/docs/howto/openstack/nova/new-server.md

 ## Viewing information about the newly created server
 === "{{gui}}"
-    From the {{gui}} you may, at any time, see all servers and get detailed information regarding each one of them; expand the left-hand side vertical pane, click _Compute_, then _Servers_, and, in the central pane, select the region you want.
+    At any time, from the {{gui}} you may see all servers, and get detailed information regarding each one of them; expand the left-hand side vertical pane, click _Compute_, then _Servers_, and, in the central pane, select the region you want.

     ![Servers and details](assets/new-server/shot-09.png)
 === "OpenStack CLI"